samperay/demo-fastapi/jenkins/jenkins-tutorials.md

 Docker Hub Registry Credentials: Dashboard -> Manage Jenkins -> Manager Credentials -> System -> Global Credentials -> Add Credentials -> Select 'Username with password' and update your dockerhub credentials, which is later referenced using id. (dockerhub)

 You will be able from the jenkins console that you might have built image and pushed to docker hub repository.

+## Jenkins Pipeline Vs Job DSL

+Jenkins Job DSL creates a new jobs or new pipeline jobs based on the code you write, where as Jenkins Pipeline is a job type, you can create a Jenkins pipeline job that will handle the "build/test/deployment" of one project.

+You can create "organization folder" which is a jenkins feature to detect the project repositories so that you dont have to add new jobs over and over again.

 # References